Community Health > Disease Prevention > Respiratory Illness

 • Bluish color of the skin

-Additional emergency symptoms in infants may include:
+In infants, additional emergency symptoms may include:

 • Short, shallow and rapid breathing